 Brainspotting (BSP) – this therapy looks at eye positioning to access deeper emotions and target the physical effects of trauma.

-Emotional freedom technique (EFT) – this approach seeks to release blocked energy in the body using a combination of tapping techniques and voicing positive affirmations.
+Emotional freedom technique (EFT Tapping) – EFT Tapping (also known as psychological acupressure) is a form of therapeutic intervention that can be effective in helping a range of issues, such as stress, anger and anxiety.
+This approach seeks to release blocked energy in the body using a combination of tapping techniques and voicing positive affirmations.

 The Havening Technique – incorporating touch, distraction techniques and eye movements, The Havening Technique looks to reduce anxiety and stress associated with past memories.